ncatlab/nlab-content/pages/5295.md

 ## Idea
  {#Idea}

-_Intuitionistic mathematics_ is a variety of [[constructive mathematics]] done according to the principles accepted by [[L.E.J.
-Brouwer]] and his philosophy of _intuitionism_.
+_Intuitionistic mathematics_ (often abbreviated INT) is the earliest full-blown variety of [[constructive mathematics]], done according to the mathematical principles developed by [[L.E.J.
+Brouwer]] through his philosophy of _intuitionism_.

-But beware the terminological ambiguity: Brouwerian intuitionism includes [[axioms]] that contradict [[classical logic]]; but other people use "intuitionistic" to mean the same as what in other contexts is called "[[constructive|constuctive mathematics]]", i.e. mathematics without the [[principle of excluded middle]] or the [[axiom of choice]] but nothing added that contradicts them.
+The first main philosophical idea is that mathematical truth (a true statement) can only be attained in one's mind, by carefully arranging one's concepts and constructions in such a way that there remains absolutely no doubt that every aspect of the statement is verified, unambiguously, without reliance on any 'outside' assumption, for instance about the platonic nature of reality.
+(The [[principle of excluded middle]] is such an assumption, and Brouwer gave mathematical counterexamples to its validity, eventually leading to the foundational crisis in mathematics (Grundlagenstreit) around 1930, and Brouwer's conflict with Hilbert).

+The second main philosophical idea is that the mind works over time.
+One does not have everything ready and done from the start.
+Infinity is a (perceived) idealized property of time, but one cannot have completed any infinite process or construction on any given day.
+Infinity is potential, not actual.

+The main mathematical idea then becomes that we can only build mathematical structures and truths starting from the natural numbers $0, 1, ...$ (where the dots indicate potential, not actual infinity).
+Natural numbers are definite and precise, but most real numbers, such as $\pi$, have a very different nature.
+We can only form something that we call '$\pi$' through a never-finished process of approximation.

+Nonetheless, a substantial part of mathematics can be built up ('constructed') in this way.
+What mainly differentiates intuitionistic mathematics from [[constructive mathematics]] are two added axioms.

+Brouwer 'deduced' two axiomatic insights, notably 'continuous choice' and transfinite induction (in difficult language, calling it the `Bar Theorem' and giving a 'proof').
+'Continuous choice' conflicts with classical mathematics, the Bar Theorem is classically true.

+Kleene & Vesley (in _Foundations of Intuitionistic Mathematics_, 1965) offered a clean axiomatic approach which is nowadays called FIM.
+Kleene proved that FIM is equiconsistent with classical mathematics.
+Kleene also proved that theorems of FIM are recursively [[realizability|realizable]], which shows the computational content of FIM.

 ## Terminology

+Terminological ambiguity is often present in [[constructive mathematics]] and its varieties.
+Intuitionistic mathematics (INT) includes [[axioms]] that contradict [[classical logic]]; but people in non-foundational disciplines often use "intuitionistic" to mean roughly the same as "[[constructive|constructive mathematics]]" (say: mathematics without the [[principle of excluded middle]], usually with computational/algorithmic content and some restriction on impredicativity, but nothing added that contradicts classical mathematics).

 There are a variety of ways to use the term 'intuitionistic'.
 We list them here, roughly from the most specific to the most general, and contrast (where appropriate) with the term 'constructive':

 *  __Intuitionism__ is an early-20th-century [[philosophy of mathematics]] developed by [[Brouwer]], according to which [[mathematics]] is a free creation of a mind, and valid results are about what that mind creates (rather than about an external reality, as in [[platonism]], or about nothing, as in [[formalism]]).
 From this controversial starting point, Brouwer drew even more controversial conclusions about both [[mathematics]] and [[logic]] (which he saw as derived from mathematics, rather than conversely as in [[logicism]]).
 Intuitionism is one particular philosophy of [[constructivism]].

-*  __Intuitionistic mathematics__ is mathematics along the lines of the mathematics that Brouwer came up with.
+*  __Intuitionistic mathematics__ is the mathematics along the lines of the mathematics that Brouwer came up with.
 However, it\'s not necessary to accept Brouwer\'s philosophy to practise intuitionistic mathematics; conversely, one may accept Brouwer\'s philosophical starting place but not his conclusions about the resulting mathematics.
 Intuitionistic mathematics is one particular variety of [[constructive mathematics]].

    One example of intuitionistic mathematics (which nicely shows that intuitionism is not a matter of "belief" but of subject) is [[computable mathematics]] (see for instance [Bauer 05, section 4.3.1](#Bauer05)).